ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The number of times to rerun an instance of this job run before the job run is marked as failed.
 An array index of a job run is rerun when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>3</code>.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Submit the job run and wait for the instances of this job run to complete.
-If you specify the `wait` option, the job run submit waits for a maximum time in seconds, as set by the `wait-timeout` option, for the job run to complete.
-If the job run is not completed within the specified `wait-timeout` period, the job run submit fails.
+If you specify the `--wait` option, the job run submit waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the job run to complete.
+If the job run is not completed within the specified `--wait-timeout` period, the job run submit fails.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the instances of this job run to complete.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>600</code>.
 </dd>
 </dl>